awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClient.md

 ### `createMeeting(input:completion:)`

 Creates a new Amazon Chime SDK meeting in the specified media Region with no initial attendees.
-For more information about specifying media Regions, see
-<a href="https:​//docs.aws.amazon.com/chime/latest/dg/chime-sdk-meetings-regions.html">Amazon Chime SDK Media Regions
-in the
-Amazon Chime Developer Guide
-.
-For more information about the Amazon Chime SDK, see
-<a href="https:​//docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html">Using the Amazon Chime SDK
+For more information about specifying media Regions, see [Amazon Chime SDK Media Regions](https://docs.aws.amazon.com/chime/latest/dg/chime-sdk-meetings-regions.html) in the Amazon Chime Developer Guide .
+For more information about the Amazon Chime SDK, see [Using the Amazon Chime SDK](https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html) in the Amazon Chime Developer Guide .
-in the
-Amazon Chime Developer Guide
-.

 ``` swift
 public func createMeeting(input: CreateMeetingInput, completion: @escaping (ClientRuntime.SdkResult<CreateMeetingOutputResponse, CreateMeetingOutputError>) -> Void)